Tamoxifen, Raloxifene, and Arimidex: The Anti-Oestrogens

 Antioxidants Keep Your Immune System Strong

 Researchers at the National Cancer Institute of Canada have found that diet and vitamin intake are key factors in surviving breast cancer.
 Their study analysed the dietary habits of 678 women who were diagnosed with breast cancer between January 1982 and June 1992, 76 of whom died from the cancer during the study period.
 After reviewing the dietary habits of the women prior to their diagnosis, the researchers found that the women who had a relatively high intake of beta-carotene (greater than 4.6mg daily) had half the risk of dying from breast cancer compared to the women with a low intake of beta-carotene (less than 2.2mg daily).
-Similar results were found for vitamin C. Women who consumed more than 210mg daily had a 57% lower risk of dying from breast cancer than women consuming less than 110mg daily.
-Vitamin E also showed a slight protective effect, despite the fact that the amounts consumed by the women were very small (24 IU per day or less).
+Similar results were found for What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against….
+Women who consumed more than 210mg daily had a 57% lower risk of dying from breast cancer than women consuming less than 110mg daily.
+What it does: Acts as an antioxidant, protecting cells from damage, including against cancer.
+Helps body use oxygen, preventing blood clots, thrombosis, atherosclerosis.
+Improves wound… also showed a slight protective effect, despite the fact that the amounts consumed by the women were very small (24 IU per day or less).
 Vitamin C has tremendous cancer-fighting properties, but less so for breast cancer.
 Even so, I’d recommend 4 grams a day in divided doses.
 Garlic has similar properties.

-The researchers also concluded that the risk of dying from breast cancer increases by 50% for every 5% increase in saturated fat in overall calories.
+The researchers also concluded that the risk of dying from breast cancer increases by 50% for every 5% increase in Saturated fats should be avoided wherever possible as they increase the amount of cholesterol in the blood and increase the risk of developing heart disease…. in overall calories.
 Other studies have found that omega 3 fats – and fish consumption in general – reduce risk, but I would urge that you be extremely careful about the source of fish.
 PCB contamination in the ocean is high.
 There’s less contamination in smaller fish from the Pacific, but I’d stick to, and possibly favour, supplementing purified fish oil instead and eating more protein from vegetables such as quinoa.
-Other studies clearly show that reducing your intake of fat and increasing your intake of fibre cause substantial positive changes in many measures known to increase breast cancer risk, including reductions in IGF-1 levels.
+Other studies clearly show that reducing your intake of There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… and increasing your intake of Fibre is an important part of a balanced diet.
+There are two type of fibre; soluble and insoluble.
+Insoluble fibre helps your bowel to pass… cause substantial positive changes in many measures known to increase breast cancer risk, including reductions in IGF-1 levels.
 Reducing your intake of sugar does the same thing.
 In reality, eating a low-GL (glycemic load) diet, which is the best way to lose fat, is also the best way to reduce your risk of breast cancer recurrence.
 One of the simple reasons for this is that oestrogen is not only made in the ovaries.
 It’s also made in fat cells.
 The fewer fat cells you have, the less oestrogen you tend to make.
 In post-menopausal women especially, losing weight and eating less sugar can make a big difference in cancer survival, as does taking regular exercise and staying relaxed.
 Reducing stress has a profound effect on surviving cancer, which is itself a very stressful experience.
 So, it’s extremely important to know your priorities and to take care of yourself.
 I would recommend working with a psychotherapist if sorting them out seems too overwhelming.

 Check Out Your H levels